nukeythenuke/torygg/README.md

 torygg activate <mod_name>  # Activate a mod
 torygg mount  # Mount the mod overlayfs over the skyrim data directory
 ```
-Now launch Skyrim through Steam.
+Now launch Skyrim as you normally would through Steam.

-Skyrim (I think) will detect all plugins and fill the plugins.txt.
-You will then need to then add a `*` beside each entry in the plugins.txt file and modify the load order to suit.
+Some other commands:
 ```bash
 torygg umount  # Unmount the overlayfs
 torygg help  # List of commands